 Shall we go, you and I?
-Share yourpsychedelic Grateful Dead story with the world so we can all "Wake Up to Find Out" - and be a Phil-anthropist!
+Support ServeMedicine with your psychedelic Grateful Dead story so we can all "Wake Up to Find Out" - and be a Phil-anthropist!

-The music of the Grateful Dead combined with a psychedelic experience created some of the most magical moments ever experienced.
-Deadheads traveled coast to coast, living no particular way, but our own.
+The music of the Grateful Dead combined with a psychedelic experience creates some of the most magical moments ever experienced.
+Deadheads travel coast to coast, living no particular way, but our own.

 I LOVE the Grateful Dead!
-I've seen hundreds of shows - from my first teenage experience at the Philly Spectrum in the 70's to a celebrated history that includes Englishtown, a NYE show in Oakland, the Warfield, Berkeley's Greek Theater, right up to FTW in 2015.
+I've seen hundreds of shows - from my first at the Philly Spectrum in the 70's to a celebrated history that includes the Wall of Sound, Englishtown, New Years Eve, Berkeley's Greek Theater, and FTW in 2015.
+I was at Cornell 2023 - YES!!
+I GOT A TICKET - and my 50th year on Summer Tour!
 I've got rings on my fingers, bells on my shoes.
-I'm smiling way before the Dead & Co.Tour is announced - I saw Bobby at Red Rocks last June - the first official show after those Co-vida dark years in-between - and then in NYC at Radio City this past April for the 50th Anniversary Ace show and I haven't stopped smiling!
-I put trips to Red Rocks in my pink bubble - my pink bubble grew bigger than ever after my cancer experience - and I wanted to trip at RR!
+I saw Bobby and the Wolf Pack at Red Rocks the first show after those Co-Vida dark years in-between - then more Red Rocks for Dead and Co, then the 50th Anniversary Ace show at Radio City and...
+Weir back!
+I put those trips to Red Rocks in my pink bubble, and Barton Hall, along with my idea to ServeMedicine...

-If you've ever dreamed of being a Phil-anthropist, here is your opportunity.
+If you've ever dreamed of being a Phil-anthropist, this is your opportunity.
 Your participation means everything!

 Without love in the dream it'll never come true.